XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 You can create, update, or remove a SignerList using the master key, regular key, or the current SignerList, if those methods of signing transactions are available.

 You cannot remove the last method of signing transactions from an account.
 If an account's master key is disabled (it has the [`lsfDisableMaster` flag](reference-ledger-format.html#accountroot-flags) enabled) and the account does not have a [Regular Key](#setregularkey) configured, then you cannot delete the SignerList from the account.
-Instead, the transaction fails with the error [tecNO\_ALTERNATIVE\_KEY](#tec-codes).
+Instead, the transaction fails with the error [`tecNO_ALTERNATIVE_KEY`](#tec-codes).